How to Create an Employee Engagement Survey for Non-Desk Workers

 Question Types That Deliver Results

-Mix these effective formats in your survey for comprehensive feedback collection.
-Quantitative questions with rating scales provide measurable data you can track over time and compare across departments or locations.
+- Quantitative questions with rating scales provide measurable data you can track over time and compare across departments or locations.
 This approach works well for manufacturing or warehouse settings where concrete metrics matter.

-Qualitative questions with open-ended responses reveal deeper patterns and uncover issues specific to your blue-collar workforce that numeric ratings might miss.
+- Qualitative questions with open-ended responses reveal deeper patterns and uncover issues specific to your blue-collar workforce that numeric ratings might miss.
 These responses often highlight practical workplace concerns like tool availability, break time adequacy, or shift scheduling problems.

-Employee lifecycle questions target specific points in the worker journey, from onboarding to training to retention, helping HR teams understand where improvements would have the greatest impact for hourly workers or those in physically demanding roles.
+- Employee lifecycle questions target specific points in the worker journey, from onboarding to training to retention, helping HR teams understand where improvements would have the greatest impact for hourly workers or those in physically demanding roles.

 Questions to Avoid

-Stay away from problematic question types that could compromise your survey effectiveness.
-Leading questions nudge respondents toward a certain response, skewing your data and undermining trust.
-Double-barreled questions ask two things but allow only one answer, creating confusion about what employees are actually responding to.
+- Double-barreled questions ask two things but allow only one answer, creating confusion about what employees are responding to.

-Overly complex questions with industry jargon or complicated scenarios frustrate respondents, particularly those who may not use English as their first language.
-Negatively framed questions demotivate participants and create a pessimistic tone.
+- Overly complex questions with industry jargon or complicated scenarios frustrate respondents, particularly those who may not use English as their first language.

-Hypothetical scenarios instead of questions about real workplace situations produce less reliable data because they don't reflect actual experiences.
-Questions on sensitive topics with no clear purpose risk alienating employees without providing actionable insights.
+- Hypothetical scenarios, instead of questions about real workplace situations, produce less reliable data because they don't reflect actual experiences.

-Vague questions produce equally vague responses that HR teams can't use to make meaningful changes.
 When inviting participation, use neutral language.
-Avoid saying "be brutally honest" or "show everyone how good we are"—these phrases can skew responses toward either extreme.
+Avoid saying "be brutally honest" or "show everyone how good we are", as these phrases can skew responses toward either extreme.

 Step 4: Implement Effective Communication Strategies for Your Employee Engagement Survey